srkeshav/PyAddressBook/README.md

 1. Create Address class with FlatNo, BuildingName, Zip, City and State
 2. Create Add method for creating new Address
-3. List all addresses in a city
+3. Save all addresses in a list
 4. Save all addresses in a file